danchoi/jsontsv/README.md

 * Strings and numbers are copied to output.
 * Boolean values are output as `t` or `f`.
 * null is printed as `null`
-* If the leaf value is an array, it concatenated into a single comma-separated string
+* If the leaf value is an array, it is concatenated into a single comma-separated string

 ## Performing post-processing on field values